keerthi-ar/predicting-stock-prices-using-sentiment-analysis/README.md

 - Incorporated new sentiment data (from recent news) to make predictions about stock prices based on current sentiment.

 ## Citation:
-If you use this dataset in your work, please cite it as follows:

 **Ankur Sinha, "Sentiment Analysis for Financial News," Kaggle, 2019.** [Online].
 Available: https://www.kaggle.com/datasets/ankurzing/sentiment-analysis-for-financial-news

 ## Installation: